 Sugar Kelp is a healthy addition to desserts, biscuits, cakes, tarts & cookies in parts, or it can be eaten raw, roasted, smoked, simmered, steamed & stir-fried.
 Rehydrated, it is delicious cut into salads.

 Toast it into crisps or crumble to use as a seasoning or garnish.

 Large pieces can be used to wrap vegetables, meat & fish cooked in a steamer or the oven.

 It’s a great ingredient to pickle or ferment with sauerkraut.

 Sugar Kelp can be used to make a slightly sweeter stock.

 Where is Pacific Harvest’s Sugar Kelp sourced from?

 Our Sugar Kelp is sustainably harvested by hand from the wild in Ireland, organically produced, dried naturally and often cut when the leaves are very large.
 It is also tested for contaminants.

 Being kelp, Sugar Kelp is very high in iodine.
 In NZ the RDI is 150mcg.
-Consume in small quantities to stay within the RDI for iodine.
 There is controversy over how much iodine one should consume, seek the help of a qualified health professional for personalised advice.